casey/boilerplate/README.md

 ```

 The `Boilerplate` macro provides a `Display` implementation, so you can
-instantiate a template context and convert it into a string:
+instantiate a template context and convert it to a string:

 ```rust
 let rendered = MyTemplateTxt { foo: true, bar: Ok("hello".into()) }.to_string();